daust/opal-tools/README.md

 # Download

-The files can be downloaded here: [https://github.com/daust/opal-installer/releases](https://github.com/daust/opal-installer/releases).
+The binary files can be downloaded here: [https://github.com/daust/opal-installer/releases](https://github.com/daust/opal-installer/releases).
+This is the easiest way to use the opal-tools.
+The SQLcl libraries are already included in the binary distribution.

+You can also ``git clone`` this repository.
+In order to create the binary release yourself, please follow the instructions for [developers](src/doc/developers.md).

 # Setup